 Describe any ongoing initiatives that your agency is currently undertaking that affect the provision of transit services in your area.
-This can include the introduction of new infrastructure or guideway (e.g. light rail or bus rapid transit systems), systematically reconfiguring the bus transit network, the introduction of new technology and/or propulsion systems (such as hybrid or electric vehicles), upgrading stops and station, etc.
+This can include the introduction of new infrastructure or guideway (e.g., light rail or bus rapid transit systems), systematically reconfiguring the bus transit network, the introduction of new technology and/or propulsion systems (such as hybrid or electric vehicles), upgrading stops and station, etc.

-C. End Products
+B. End Products

-1. Full TSP and related CIP for FY2020-FY2029 will be developed to reflect the results of the tasks above and follow the report format as stated in the DRPT Transit Strategic Plan Requirements document.
-2. Annual update to the TSP/CIP will be developed to reflect the results of the tasks above and follow the report format as stated in the DRPT Transit Development Plan Requirements document.
+1. Full TSP and related CIP for FY 2025-FY 2034 will be developed to reflect the results of the tasks above and follow the report format as stated in the DRPT Transit Strategic Plan Requirements document.
+2. The annual update to the TSP/CIP will be developed to reflect the results of the tasks above and follow the report format as stated in the DRPT Transit Strategic Plan Requirements document.

-D. Schedule
+C. Schedule

-The ten-year TSP is anticipated to be completed in 12 months with an estimated completion date of January 2020.
+The fourth annual update to the ten-year TSP is anticipated to be completed in 12 months with an estimated completion date of December 2023.

-E. Participants
+D. Participants